marcelauliano/Nord_teaching/kmerAnalysis.md

 The above basically means you have created a folder called ‘a_sylvaticus’ and inside it you have created two other folders side by side called ‘kmers’ and ‘assembly’.
 Let's go ahead and do it:

 ```
+# make a directory called a_sylvaticus
 mkdir a_sylvaticus

+# change directory to inside that folder
 cd a_sylvaticus

+# make two extra directory called kmers and assembly
 mkdir kmers
 mkdir assembly
 ```